alvanrahimli/dots-cli/README.md

     - cmd: `remove` (removes app from package)
     - cmd: `remote` (adds/removes registries)
     - cmd: `push` (pushes package to added registry)
+      - DISCUSS: Should we use git?
     - cmd: `install` (installs packages to appropriate directories)
+      - DISCUSS: Should we use git?

 ### UX (Perhaps UI in future)
 - Figure out a way to add new versions (maybe something like `commit`)